University Student Conduct Policy

-2. Failure to abide by any University Policy or related governmental orders issued concerning public health.
+- Failure to abide by any University policy or governmental orders issued concerning public health.

 The University shall not use its powers to interfere with the rights of a student beyond the University environment.
 Conduct that occurs off-campus, online, over social media, or outside the context of a University program or activity, should generally be subject only to the consequences of the applicable authority and/or public opinion.
 Notwithstanding, the University may take student disciplinary action for conduct occurring outside the University context which substantially disrupts the regular operation of the University or threatens the health, safety, or security of the University community.
 When conduct constitutes violations of both University policy and public law, a student may be subject to both University student conduct action as well as public sanctions.

 This policy has been developed to promote education and procedural fairness to students.
-In accordance with the NYU Policy on Developing University Policies, the responsible officer must ensure that they are up to date and appropriately reflect obligations imposed by current laws, as well as best practices.
-The Community Standards Committee will review the policies and procedures on an annual basis and report to the Senate any recommendations for their modification.
+In accordance with the NYU Policy on Developing University Policies, the responsible officer strives to ensure that this policy remains up to date and appropriately reflects obligations imposed by current laws, as well as best practices.
+The Senate Community Standards Committee will review the policies and procedures on an annual basis and make recommendations for any modifications to the responsible officer.
+The Committee will report modifications of the policy to the Senate on an annual basis.

 “NYU” or “University” includes the schools, colleges, institutes (e.g., Institute of Fine Arts (IFA), Institute for the Study of the Ancient World (ISAW), Courant Institute of Mathematical Sciences, and the Center for Urban Science and Progress (CUSP)), and other Units of NYU.